United States : Safety by City

 - Weather - The best times to visit Greenville for ideal weather are April to June.
-The average temperatures in Greenville vary greatly, and the weather feels nice some year, but often too hot in the summer and cold in the winter with a chance of rain or snow throughout most of the year.
+The average temperatures in Greenville vary greatly, but often too hot in the summer and cold in the winter with a chance of rain or snow throughout most of the year.

 - Airports - Greenville–Spartanburg International Airport is the airport located 21 km from the city center.
 It is the second-busiest airport in South Carolina, after Charleston International Airport with about 2.61 million passengers in 2019.

 - Travel Insurance - The travel insurance policy is a must when visiting a foreign country.
 Make sure you got it before starting your journey, the customs officer may ask for it.